 You can read the full poem Morning here.

 Analysis of Morning

 In the first stanza of this piece the speaker begins by asking his “love,” the person to whom the entire poem is spoken, to “Look” at something.
 The two are in a room, likely one within their own house.
 Reed’s speaker is pointing out an “Eastern picture” on the wall.
-This is a vague description but refer to a painting in the tradition of China, Japan or Korea.
+This is a vague description but refers to a painting in the tradition of China, Japan, or Korea.
 The image is “still,” a feature the speaker admires.
-He finds value in slow movement, or even none at all.
+He finds value in the slow movement or even none at all.
 This is emphasized in the next phrase with his statement that the landscape is not asleep or awake.
-It is simple existing as it is without pretence.
+It is simply existing as it is without pretense.